mdinicola/supereffective/README.md

 ## Maintenance scripts

 - `pnpm build`: builds the website.
-- `pnpm update:latest`: update all dependencies to their latest version (a shortcut for `pnpm update -r --latest`).
+- `pnpm update:packages`: update all dependencies to their latest version (a shortcut for `pnpm update -r --latest`).
 - `pnpm update:data`: update the data from `itsjavi/supereffective-assets` repo.

 For other scripts, please check the `package.json` files.

 ### Running scripts in an isolated Docker environment

-Start a shell inside the docker container, you can run `pnpm docker`.
+Start a shell inside the docker container, you can run `pnpm docker:sh`.
 It is a shortcut for `docker-compose run --rm dev /bin/zsh`.

 Alternatively you can run any script directly inside the container by using `docker-compose run --rm dev` with any arguments, e.g. `docker-compose run --rm dev pnpm build`.
+There is also a shortcut for it: `pnpm docker`.

 ## Dependencies